whyboris/utilitarianism.net/content/objections-to-utilitarianism/demandingness.md

 ---
 title: "The Demandingness Objection"
 date: 2022-08-08T10:08:55-04:00
+type: "page"
 draft: false
 ---

 > _Utilitarianism doesn't ask us to be morally perfect.
-It asks us to face up to our moral limitations and do as much as we humanly can to overcome them.
+It asks us to face up to our moral limitations and do as much as we humanly can to overcome them._
+>
 > \- Joshua Greene, Moral Tribes, p.
-284_
+284

 {{< TOC >}}